About Us

 Jimmy Baldea RC51 Deputy Jimmy.Baldea@ VERMONT.GOV

-Ryder Paskevich RC52 Provisional Ryder.Paskevich@ VERMONT.GOV
+Ryder Paskevich RC52 Deputy Ryder.Paskevich@ VERMONT.GOV

 Justin Cram RC54 Patrol Corporal Justin.Cram@ VERMONT.GOV